kuworking/kuworking-themes-workspace/themes/kuworking-theme-one/README.md

 import { Link } from 'gatsby'

 # My first post

 ```

-The first part between `---` is known as the frontmatter and is written in YAML, there you specify the date, title, tags, snippet and abstract
+The first part between `---` is known as the _frontmatter_ and is written in YAML, there you specify the date, title, tags, snippet and abstract

 - The date marked there is the one that is translated into the post, this date should match the one in the filename for consistency, but it is not necessary, the date in the filename is only useful for sorting purposes in the explorer
 - In relation to the tags, Gatsby will create a page for each tag present in these post frontmatters (containing the posts that have these tags)
 - The snippet refers to the description that will appear in RSS feeds, schema and meta tag
 - The abstract is the description of the post that may appear in the grid of the website

-## Folders
+## 📂 Folder structure

 Files that you may want to modify